sr99622/Cayenue/README.md

 Manage profiles for secondary windows used to display a camera or a group of cameras separately from the main application window.

 The default 'Reader' profile is a reserved profile that launches a specialized secondary File panel browser that can operate with it's own configuration for viewing files.
-The secondary File panel can be used during camera operation without interferring with the main program.
+The secondary File panel can be used during camera operation without interfering with the main program.

 The default 'Focus' profile is a reserved profile that is integrated into application logic.
 The Focus Window can be launched by double clicking on a camera stream in the main display and can show that camera at higher resolution and frame rate for a more detailed view.
 The Focus Window will show only one camera at a time.
 The application will automatically configure the Focus settings for proxy type and auto discovery.